MIT-SPARK/Kimera-VIO/README.md

 ```

 > Alternatively, one may directly use the executable in the build folder:
 `./build/stereoVIOEuroc`.
-Nevertheless, check the script `./scripts/stereoVIOEuroc.bash` to understand what parameters are expected, or check the [parameters](#Parameters) section.
+Nevertheless, check the script `./scripts/stereoVIOEuroc.bash` to understand what parameters are expected, or check the [parameters](#Parameters) section below.

 ## [Kitti](http://www.cvlibs.net/datasets/kitti/raw_data.php) Dataset